JungeAlexander/blogdown_website/content/blog/2021-04-22-kendra-test-cfn.md

 Here is what I think about Amazon Kendra based on this small trial:

-- as a managed service, Kendra is able to deliver meaningful search results quickly
+- as a managed service, Kendra is able to deliver meaningful search results quickly - this is ideal to build a rapid prorotype
-- loading data from S3 is easy and plenty of other connectors are available
+- loading data from S3 is easy and plenty of other connectors are available to make documents searchable
 - supports file formats such as flat files, PDFs, Word documents or PowerPoint presentations
-- metadata and Kendra API allow customization via faceted search, access restrictions for specific user/groups etc.
+- adding metadata and API access allow customization via faceted search, access restrictions for specific user/groups etc.
 - expensive for small user groups with few queries - Kendra is clearly made to serve larger enterprises